C++ and C for Python¶

 pybind11::object

-is the C++ counterpart of PyObject
+is the C++ counterpart of the C

-but automatically does reference counting for us.
+, and it does reference counting for us.
+The

 #include "pybind11/pybind11.h"